 From iPad to Print.

-Before uploading my art to the printers via my iPad, I wanted a border on one of them.
+Before uploading my art to the Printers I mentioned above, via the photo section of the iPad, I place a border on them.
 To do this I had to put the border on the artwork before putting it into “iPhotos”.

 - I did this in an app, “Pic Collage” and it worked well.